“f for flamenco” - an international flamenco festival

 “when i return home”

 Lia was the co-founder and artistic director of Fin de Fiesta Flamenco, a vibrant music and dance ensemble comprised of award-winning artists from Canada, France and Cuba.
-For seven years, Fin de Fiesta brought together flamenco dance, song, guitar, flute, and percussion in an explosive, stage-ready celebration of this passionate Andalusian art form.
-Its members have toured the world, (Japan, China, Mexico, Ecuador, the U.S.), and the group toured internationally each summer (outdoor festival venues and theatres - full performance history here) from 2012 to 2019.
+For seven years, Fin de Fiesta brought together flamenco dance, song, guitar, flute, and percussion in an explosive celebration of this passionate Andalusian art form.
+The group toured internationally each summer (outdoor festival venues and theatres) from 2012 to 2019.